From orders to prices: A stochastic description of the limit order book to forecast intraday returns: Conclusion

 In an empirical study which is based on a linearized version of our model, we estimate three different specifications on non-overlapping intervals of various frequencies.
 As we have the entire record of the XETRA order book for 3 months at our disposition, we can include a large number of parameters in the estimation such that an evaluation of the model becomes feasible.
 In-sample, all considered models exhibit a good fit in terms of $R^2$, $RMSE$ and direction prediction accuracy (DPA).
 Our fully parameterized model seems to overfit the data on lower frequencies.
 Nevertheless, when using only past information, the values for the adjusted $R^2$ range for the minute-by-minute intervals around or over 10\% whereas the direction is correctly predicted in around 70\% of all cases.

 To evaluate the robustness of our results we also conduct an out-of-sample test of the model.
 We use one-step-ahead forecasts on various frequencies and evaluate the accuracy with the $R^2_{\text{MZ}}$ of a Mincer-Zarnowitz regression, the $DPA$ as well as the $RMSPE$.
-We find that our model predicts 1 minute returns very well.
-Again, we find an unexpected fit for ultra-high returns as the $R^2_{\text{MZ}}$ is generally above $2\%$.
-In addition, on low frequencies the $DPA$ is around 80\%, we can predict the directional change of the next return very well.
-The time varying estimates for the parameters as well as the short forecasting horizon make the return prediction astonishingly accurate.
+We find an extraordinarily good fit for ultra-high frequency returns as the $R^2_{\text{MZ}}$ is generally above $2\%$.
+In addition, on low frequencies, the $DPA$ is around 80\% which suggests that we can predict the directional change of the next return very precisely.
+The time varying estimates of the parameters as well as the short forecasting horizon make the return prediction astonishingly accurate.
 We also try to predict liquidity at the end of each interval with the $XLM$ measure.
 The measure cannot be forecasted well for longer time intervals with adequate accuracy.
-Also on very short time horizons, the best fitting model is barely able to predict the direction of the next change of the $XLM$ in more than 50\% of the cases.
-This has to do with the very volatile nature of the $XLM$ and how the $XLM$ is defined in the first place.
+Even on very short time horizons, the best fitting model is barely able to predict the direction of the next change of the $XLM$ in more than 50\% of the cases.
+This result is rooted in the definition and the very volatile nature of the $XLM$ measure.

 On the basis of the event log of XETRA for the first quarter of 2004, we have, nevertheless, shown that our model describes the LOB data well, both in- and out-of-sample.
 The data requirements are rather high as knowledge about price and quantity levels of incoming and canceled orders are required.
 This sort of data is usually not available.
 Even though returns may be predicted, market impact of actual trading strategies as well as order costs may hamper profitability of a trading strategy based on our model.
-Nevertheless, we are convinced that our empirical analysis provides the lower limits of forecast accuracy, as we have made several approximating decisions in the course of this paper.
+Nevertheless, we are convinced that our empirical analysis provides new lower limits of forecast accuracy, as we have made several approximating decisions in the course of this paper.
 In addition, for time horizons beyond 1 minute other variables may possibly help to predict returns or any other measure in the order book.